Shapes and dynamic regimes of a polar active fluid droplet under confinement: Results

 The results discussed so far point to a picture where the observed range of shapes and dynamic regimes emerge from a subtle interplay between active stress, elasticity of the drop (including that of the liquid crystal and of the interface) and confining conditions.

-A more quantitative evaluation of morphological changes and variations of the liquid crystal orientation in these regimes can be obtained by monitoring the elastic free energy of the fluid interface ${\cal F}_{el}^{int}=\int_V k/2(\nabla\phi)^2dV$ and that of the liquid crystal ${\cal F}_{el}^{lc}=\int_V\kappa/2(\nabla{\bf P})^2dV$.
+A more quantitative evaluation of morphological changes and variations of the liquid crystal orientation in these regimes can be obtained by monitoring the elastic free energy of the fluid interface $F_{el}^{int}=\int_V k/2(\nabla\phi)^2dV$ and that of the liquid crystal $F_{el}^{lc}=\int_V\kappa/2(\nabla{\bf P})^2dV$.
 Although these quantities only give a coarse-grained description of such modifications, their tracking over time provides a direct link with speed variations of the droplet and with the structure of the fluid velocity of the mixture.
-In Fig.\ref{fig6} we plot the time evolution of ${\cal F}_{el}^{int}$ and ${\cal F}_{el}^{lc}$ for $\lambda\simeq 1.5$ (top row), $\lambda\simeq 1$ (middle row), $\lambda\simeq 0.7$ (bottom row) and different values of $\zeta$.
-If the contractile stress is augmented, both ${\cal F}_{el}^{int}$ and ${\cal F}_{el}^{lc}$ show a systematic increase, an indication that shape modifications and liquid crystal distortions become larger.
-More specifically, in a larger channel (top row) high shape deformations and relevant liquid crystal distortions (maxima of Fig.\ref{fig6}a,b) occur when the droplet crosses the channel moving towards the opposite wall (with increasing transversal speed and decreasing longitudinal one, see for example Fig.\ref{fig9}b,c), whereas they lessen (minima of Fig.\ref{fig6}a,b) as the droplet, after hitting the walls, retracts and then glides over it (here the longitudinal speed increases while the transversal one is negligible).
+In Fig.\ref{fig6} we plot the time evolution of $F_{el}^{int}$ and $F_{el}^{lc}$ for $\lambda\simeq 1.5$ (top row), $\lambda\simeq 1$ (middle row), $\lambda\simeq 0.7$ (bottom row) and for different values of $\zeta$.
+If the contractile stress is augmented, both $F_{el}^{int}$ and $F_{el}^{lc}$ show a systematic increase, an indication that shape modifications and liquid crystal distortions become larger.
+More specifically, in a larger channel (top row) high shape deformations and relevant liquid crystal distortions (maxima of Fig.\ref{fig6}a,b) occur when the droplet crosses the channel moving towards the opposite wall (with increasing transversal speed and decreasing longitudinal one, see for example Fig.\ref{fig9}b,c), whereas they lessen (minima of Fig.\ref{fig6}a,b) as the droplet retracts and moves coasting the walls (here the longitudinal speed increases while the transversal one is negligible).
 These results are essentially consistent with the fact that the spontaneous flow weakens near the wall, thus the droplet would naturally tend to acquire a more rounded shape and the liquid crystal to orient more uniformly.
-For intermediate values of $\lambda$ (Fig.\ref{fig6} middle row) the previous picture, i.e. larger shape deformations and higher liquid crystal distortions in the bulk rather then near the walls, basically holds although, under these conditions, such a distinction becomes slightly more elusive since droplet collisions against the walls become more frequent due to the reduced height of the microchannel.
+For intermediate values of $\lambda$ (Fig.\ref{fig6} middle row) the previous picture, i.e. larger shape deformations and higher liquid crystal distortions in the bulk rather than near the walls, basically holds although such a distinction becomes slightly more elusive since droplet collisions against the walls become more frequent due to the reduced height of the microchannel.

 Note finally that, at low and intermediate values of $\lambda$, the free energies display recurring oscillations of increasing amplitude, a behavior overall akin to that observed for position and speed of the droplet.
 On the contrary, under strong confinement oscillations become negligible since the droplet either moves unidirectionally without appreciable shape changes at the steady state or stays motionless (unless stationary oscillations emerge, such as those described in Fig.\ref{fig13}).